megwelch/Project-4_Front-End/README.md

 ## Goals for the Future:
 - change email to username and display in reviews posted
 - allow users to like/dislike others reviews
+- make favorite button disappear when clicked
+- after searching for a show, be able to click 'bingeworthy' to view all shows again
-- allow users to favorite/unfavorite tv shows
+- recommend shows based on genre
-- delete a show from favorited list when unfavorited

 ## Bugs to Fix:
-- reviews are not deleting properly
+- reviews are not deleting on the backend but not displaying correctly when deleted on the frontend